mes/opsworks-nat-instance/README.md

 ```
 - Provision instances from the OpsWorks console within the NAT instance stack/layer, one in each AZ in the Internet accessible subnet.
 - After the instances are provisioned, disable source/destination checks.
-- Populate the partner_id, partner_route and my_route for each NAT instance in the stack custom JSON and run the `setup` lifecycle event on the instances.
+- Populate the partner_route and my_route for each NAT instance in the stack custom JSON and run the `setup` lifecycle event on the instances.

-## To Do

-- Automatically find peer via OpsWorks

 ## License and Authors